graphql/graphql-over-http/README.md

 If the server's response contains a body it should follow the requirements for [GraphQL response](https://graphql.github.io/graphql-spec/June2018/#sec-Response).

 A server MUST return a `Content-Type` HTTP Header with a value of a valid GraphQL content type.

-When sending a successful response to a client, the server SHOULD respect the given `Accept` header on the request and attempt to encode the response in the desired content type.
-The server MUST support a content type of `application/graphql+json`.
+By default the response MUST be serialized as JSON and MUST include a  "Content-type: application/graphql+json` header.

+If another content type is preferable to a client, it MAY include an `Accept` HTTP header listing other acceptable content types in order of preference.
+In this case a client SHOULD include `application/graphql+json` in the list, according to their preferred priority.

 If no `Accept` header is given, the server MUST respond with a content type of `application/graphql+json`.

+The server MUST respect the given `Accept` header and attempt to encode the respond in the first supported content type listed.
+According to the [HTTP 1.1 Accept](https://tools.ietf.org/html/rfc7231#section-5.3.2) specification, when a client does not include at least one supported content type in the `Accept` HTTP header, the server MAY choose to respond in one of several ways.
+The server MUST either:

+1. Disregard the `Accept` header and respond with the default content type of `application/graphql`, specifying this in the `Content-type` header; OR
+2. Respond with a `406 Not Acceptable` status code

 Note: For any non-2XX response, the client should not rely on the body to be in GraphQL format since the source of the response may not be the GraphQL server but instead some intermediary such as API gateways, firewalls, etc.